 Digital brand abuse is a chain reaction most of the time and never a one-time event:

-Hence, brand protection solutions should be multi-channel to effectively counter digital brand abuse, which is spread across various channels.
+Hence, brand protection solutions should be multi-channel to effectively counter digital brand abuse, which spreads across various channels.

 Attackers employ kits and automation to duplicate fraudulent activities at a rapid pace:

-Such a scale is one of the reasons why brand protection is crucial at the top management levels of the company.
+Such a scale is one reason brand protection is crucial at the top management level of the company.
 Without automation and data, teams are not able to keep up.

-There are no counterfeit products that can be seen; however, the danger of counterfeit products is still there.
+There are no counterfeit products visible; however, the risk of counterfeit products remains.

 The very first cases are found: a few fake listings, a few customer complaints, and maybe one unauthorized reseller.

 Counterfeit trade has become the most common way of doing business.
-Customers start to ask themselves whether they are buying official products or not.
+Customers are starting to ask themselves whether they are buying official products.
 Distributors become worried and raise their concerns.
-At this stage, brand protection work requires a budget and the presence of a leader who can guide the way.
+At this stage, brand protection work requires a budget and a leader to guide the way.

-The counterfeit products are infiltrating the fakes that reach the core product lines and key regions.
+Counterfeit products are infiltrating the core product lines and key regions.
 Internal teams are spending more time reacting to situations than planning.
 Business decisions are being made as a result of the crisis, not strategies.

 If the abuse is left without any intervention, it can make a product line or even a whole brand become unviable in some markets.
-Other competitors will come and take the place of the trust gap.
+Other competitors will come and fill the trust gap.

 Brand owners ought to honestly assess each product or region on this scale and devise their brand protection plans accordingly.